ChainSafe/gossamer/README.md

 Currently, there are no known issues regarding this within the Gossamer repo, but if you run into one please open an issue on our GitHub.

+If you are an Apple Silicon user make sure the `GOARCH` env variable is set to `arm64` by executing `go env`, if the variable contains another value you can change by executing `go env -w GOARCH=arm64`

 ## Use Gossamer

 A comprehensive guide to